Anjithajm/Hybrid-z/docs/source/index.rst

 For a detailed description of the methodology, see the publication:
 `A&A 2025 <https://www.aanda.org/articles/aa/full_html/2025/06/aa53576-24/aa53576-24.html>`_.

-Check out the :doc:`usage` section for instructions on running the model,
+Check out the :doc:`installation` section for setting up the environment and the :doc:`usage` section for instructions on running the model.

-and the :doc:`installation` section for setting up the environment.
+The source code is available on GitHub at `<https://github.com/Anjithajm/Hybrid-z>`_.

 .. note::